Filipinos: Spanish period (1521–1898)

 In the 16th and 17th centuries, thousands of Japanese traders also migrated to the Philippines and assimilated into the local population.
 Many were assimilated throughout the centuries, especially through the tumultuous period of World War II.
 Today, there is a small growing Nikkei community of Japanese Filipinos in Davao with roots to the old Little Japan in Mintal or Calinan in Davao City during the American colonial period, where many had roots starting out in Abaca plantations or from workers of the Benguet Road (Kennon Road) to Baguio.

 British forces occupied Manila between 1762 and 1764 as a part of the Seven Years' War.
-However, the only part of the Philippines which the British held was the Spanish colonial capital of Manila and the principal naval port of Cavite, both of which are located on Manila Bay.
+However, the only part of the Philippines which the British held was the Spanish capital of Manila and the principal naval port of Cavite, both of which are located by the Manila Bay.
 The war was ended by the Treaty of Paris (1763).
 At the end of the war the treaty signatories were not aware that Manila had been taken by the British and was being administered as a British colony.
 Consequently, no specific provision was made for the Philippines.
 Instead they fell under the general provision that all other lands not otherwise provided for be returned to the Spanish Empire.
 Many Indian Sepoy troops and their British captains mutinied and were left in Manila and some parts of the Ilocos and Cagayan.
 The Indian Filipinos in Manila settled at Cainta, Rizal and the ones in the north settled in Isabela.
 Most were assimilated into the local population.
 Even before the British invasion, there were already also a large but unknown number of Indian Filipinos as majority of the slaves imported into the archipelago were from Bengal or Southern India, adding Dravidian speaking South Indians and Indo-European speaking Bangladeshis into the ethnic mix.